simulogics/airlinesim-docs/content/docs/advanced/alliances-and-interlining/alliances/index.en.md

 Once you're part of an alliance, you can contribute as a member, a manager or a director.

 Members are limited to participating in discussions and decisions concerning the admission of new members.
-Managers can change the information for an alliance.
+Managers can change the informational text and logo for an alliance.
 A director has access to a dedicated Director tab and can appoint managers, delegate responsibility, expel members or resign and nominate a successor.

 Management tasks can only be performed by managers or directors.
 They can customize the alliance by adding a company profile as well as a large and small logo.
 The small logo can have a size of up to 23 x 23 pixels and will be displayed on arrival and departure boards for all flights of the alliance's members.